raspberrypilearning/physical-computing-guide/test-pir-python.md

 1. Press `Ctrl + S` and enter a sensible name for the file.

-1. Now run the Python file by press the **F5** key.
+1. Now run the Python file by pressing the **F5** key.

 1. If you start moving or waving the sensor pin will go HIGH.
-Keep on waving and it will stay HIGH, and only go back to LOW if you keep still again.
+Keep on waving and it will stay HIGH, and it will only go back to LOW if you keep still again.
 If you see the sensor behave like this, then everything is working correctly.
 If not, something is wrong and you need to go back and troubleshoot.

     ```
     GPIO pin 4 is HIGH